FritzLehwalder/smsapp/README.md

-# smsapp
+# SMSAPP
 ![smsappimage](https://github.com/FritzLehwalder/smsapp/blob/main/smsapp.png)

-An SMS python app using SMTP and IMAP
+A CLI python app for communicating via MMS/SMS.
+Uses an email server for SMTP and IMAP integration.
+Made simple to use.
+Just input the target number, and the application will walk you through the rest.